Examination Appeals Board

 Who can appeal?

-Anyone whose interests are directly affected by a decision made by an Board of Examiner or examiner.
+Anyone whose interests are directly affected by a decision, for example made by a Board of Examiners or examiner.
 This means that you can only appeal if you have directly experienced the consequences of a decision or the failure to make a decision.

 On what grounds can you appeal?